-49. The outcome of the EGM will be a report, containing a summary of the discussion and recommendations directed to Member States and other stakeholders.
+49. The outcome of the EGM will be a report, containing a summary of the discussion with conclusions and recommendations for the consideration of Member States and other stakeholders.
 The report will be made available at the sixty-eighth session of the Commission on the Status of Women and on the website of UN-Women.